explodinglabs/iko/README.md

 ## Usage

-Create a `mig` alias:
+Create a `mig` alias which points to your Postgres database:

 ```sh
 alias mig="docker ghcr.io/minibasehq/mig .env -v ./migrations:/repo:rw --env SQITCH_TARGET=postgres://user:pass@localhost:5432/app"
 ```

+## Create a migration

-To make a new migration to create a scheme named "api":
+To make a migration which creates a new scheme named "api":

 ```sh
 mig create-schema api